-The Professional Development team, as in its current form, emerged as a result of decades of collaborations between the SMTC and school districts, community organizations, and other entities around the state and region.
-We seek to support science education pre K-20 through collaborative endeavors that honor the expertise of all stakeholders, and are rooted in the research on science teaching and learning.
+The Professional Development team emerged as a result of collaborations between the SMTC and school districts, community organizations, and other entities around the state and region.
+We seek to support science and mathematics education pre K-20 through collaborative endeavors that honor the expertise of all stakeholders, and are rooted in the research on science and mathematics teaching and learning.

 When: Fall 2023 - Spring 2024 (annual cohorts will kick off summer/fall 2024, 2025, and